cherttov/godot-dev-console/README.md

 > **Note:** All of the documentation below is written based on the newest [Release](https://github.com/cherttov/godot-dev-console/releases/latest)

+## Installation ##
+1. Download the [latest release](https://github.com/cherttov/godot-dev-console/releases/latest) from the repository.
+2. Extract the `addons/dev-console` folder into your Godot project's `addons` directory.
+3. Enable the plugin in your Project Settings and restart the Godot Engine.

 ## Configuration ##
 After installation turn `ON` and `OFF` the plugin (if the plugin is already `OFF`, just turn it `ON`), this ensures the configuration settings load properly.
 > **Note:** Before updating or deleting the asset, turn it `OFF` in the **ProjectSettings > Plugins**